Difference Between a Federal Direct Subsidized and Unsubsidized Student Loan

 A Federal Direct Unsubsidized Loan does not require a student to demonstrate financial need.

-- The student borrower of a Federal Direct Unsubsidized Loan is responsible for paying the interest that accrues on the loan from the time
+- The student borrower of a Federal Direct Unsubsidized Loan is responsible for paying the interest that accrues on the loan from the time of disbursement.

 - Undergraduate, graduate, and professional students may qualify for a Federal Direct Unsubsidized Loan.